 Although similar in its content and level of demand, the two courses differ in terms of more specific components and types of moderation and assessment.
 For example, both courses have an exam and assess teaching practice, but the DipTESOL has an explicit unit on integrating phonology into teaching and also allows more flexibility with the research element of the course.

 Our course is very flexible.
-You will combine an online phase of seven months with four weeks of practical teaching practice and assessment in Hong Kong (or online using Zoom).
+You will combine an online phase of six months with four weeks of practical teaching practice and assessment in Hong Kong (or online using Zoom).

 For the online phase we use a virtual classroom to provide an interactive, supportive environment where all the course content is stored in one place.
 There are weekly modules which you are expected to contribute to regularly, but the interaction is not scheduled so you can log into the course to suit your own working day.